Networking, ScienceOnline and How I Came to Write This Blog

 In early 2011 I heard that the annual ScienceOnline conference was outgrowing the space available at the Sigma Xi campus, which had been hosting the well-known “unconference” for years.
 Because I worked at North Carolina State University, which is pretty big, I thought it would be cool if we could bring all of these science communication enthusiasts to our campus.

-I reached out to conference co-founders Bora Zivkovic (networking!) and Anton Zuiker (not networking — he was actually my neighbor at one point), who were receptive to the idea.
+I reached out to the conference organizers, who were receptive to the idea.
 Equally important, my bosses at NC State also supported the idea.
 We soon reached an arrangement that would bring ScienceOnline to NC State for its 2012 conference.
 (We’re hosting it again in 2013.)
 This is an example of getting news through your network, seeing an opportunity and taking advantage of it.

 Example 2: Networking Through Social Media